DanNguyen8189/projectmanagement/README.md

 #### Admin View:

-Admin can create projects for their clients.
-Each project will be assigned a client code that the client can use to access it later.
+Admin members can create projects for their clients.
+Each project will be assigned a client code that the client can use to access later.
-Admin can add multiple milestones to each project, to be approved by the client.
+Admin members can add multiple milestones to each project, each to be approved by the client.
+*currently there is no authentication for admin members

 #### Client View:
-Client can use their client code to log in and view their project.
-Clients can approve milestones that the admin included with that project.
+Clients can use their client code to log in and view the project assigned to them.
+Clients can approve project milestones from here.

 ## Deploying in Heroku after developing on Repl.it